 Travel about Lisbon, Portugal is an attraction unto itself.
 Like other major European cities, Lisbon has a comprehensive metro, intercity-rail, and bus system with several stations conveniently located about the city.
 You can buy tickets on the trams and buses themselves or at the many stations.

 It’s hard not to notice the vast number of e-scooters scooting about.
-For many tourists and locals this is a great way to get around or just enjoy a cruise down the very long riverfront walk.
+For many tourists and locals, this is a great way to get around or just enjoy a cruise down the very long riverfront walk.
 A variety of Hop-on / Hop-Off bus tours can also be used for both transportation and a basic tour of the major sites and attractions.
-The “Lisboat” is a hop-on / hop-off tour boat that offers pleasurable cruise and means of travel along Lisbon’s long riverfront.
+The “Lisboat” is a hop-on / hop-off tour boat that offers a pleasurable cruise and means of travel along Lisbon’s long riverfront.

 Part transportation, part tour, a Tuk Tuk (pronounced ‘Took Took’ in Lisbon) is a cute 3-wheeled motor vehicle with a driver that can take a whole party on board.
-The drivers are also trained tour guides and play an integral part of the Lisbon culture.
+The drivers are trained tour guides and play an integral part in the Lisbon culture.
 Tuk Tuks are a great way to conquer the city’s hills and get a personalized tour of the sites and neighborhoods.

 Food and Drink

 Ask any foodie and Portugal ranks high up there as a place to enjoy local specialties as well as finely prepared world cuisines and gastronomic delights from top chefs.
-But what the Portuguese are most known for is a wide selection of extremely fresh, locally-caught seafood.
+Perhaps, what the Portuguese are most known for is a wide selection of extremely fresh, locally-caught seafood.

 Try lunch at Time Out Lisboa to understand the diversity of the culinary offerings of Lisbon.
-There you will enjoy a lively, modern food-hall with dozens of epicurean options.
+There you will enjoy a lively, modern food hall with dozens of epicurean options.
 There is also an ongoing craft and arts fair in the same building.

 The Portuguese custard tart is the signature, must-do pastry of Portugal.
 Almost every block or two you can find a cafe or bakery to get your fill.
 It’s the tart version of crème brûlée and is luscious for breakfast or as a dessert with some local port!